 - Racial or ethnic origin

 - Political opinions

 - Religious or philosophical beliefs

 - Trade union membership

 - Physical or mental health

 - Sexual life and orientation

 - Genetic and biometric data (used to identify an individual)

 - The commission or alleged commission of offences (see DPA 2018 s11)

-Special care must also be applied to any data which if lost, whilst not included in the definition of special category data in the General Data Protection Regulation and related data protection legislation, could still be considered to be sensitive, or could lead to theft or identity fraud (e.g. payroll data, personal financial data, SFE (Student Finance England) uploads).
+Special care must also be applied to any data which if lost, could still be considered to be sensitive, or could lead to theft or identity fraud (e.g. payroll data, personal financial data, SFE (Student Finance England) uploads).